-- Use any of the following methods to change the accounting date from the Sage 100 Desktop: - On the File menu, click Change Date. - On the Status Bar, click in the accounting date area. - 2.
+- 1. Use any of the following methods to change the accounting date from the Sage 100 Desktop: - On the File menu, click Change Date. - On the Home tab, click Change Date. - On the Status Bar, click in the accounting date area. - 2.
 Enter the accounting date. - 3.
 Click OK.
 The accounting date appears on the Status Bar.